aistairc/BiomedCurator/README.md

 information             inclusion_criteria                  Skip    Description on the Inclusion criteria for the patients in the clinical study
                         exclusion_criteria                  Skip    Description on the Exclusion criteria for the patients in the clinical study
 ----------------------------------------------------------------------------------------------------------------------------------------------------------
-                        allocation                          TODO    Assigning trial subjects to treatment or control groups.
+                        allocation                          PE      Assigning trial subjects to treatment or control groups.
 Ex: Non-randomized, Randomised
 Study design            intervention_model                  Skip    Type of intervention model from the study.
 Ex: Single Group Design, Parallel Design, Crossover Design and Factorial Design
-                        masking                             TODO    Types of Masking include None, Open Label, Single Blind Masking and Double Blind Masking primary_purpose                     Skip    Represents purpose of the study primarily under taken for the research
+                        masking                             PE      Types of Masking include None, Open Label, Single Blind Masking and Double Blind Masking primary_purpose                     Skip    Represents purpose of the study primarily under taken for the research
 ----------------------------------------------------------------------------------------------------------------------------------------------------------
-Additional details      pathway_name                        Skip    Names of the pathways in which a biomarker has a role.
+Additional details      pathway_name                        FV      Names of the pathways in which a biomarker has a role.
 Taken from KEGG database
 ----------------------------------------------------------------------------------------------------------------------------------------------------------
-                        Source                              TODO    Represents whether the curated data is from full-text or abstract of the article or clinicaltrials
+                        Source                              FV      Represents whether the curated data is from full-text or abstract of the article or clinicaltrials
-                        Title                               TODO    Title of the article Reference               Authors                             TODO    Authors of the article details                 Article/URL                         TODO    Name of the journal or specific links from which the information is captured
+                        Title                               PE      Title of the article Reference               Authors                             PE      Authors of the article details                 Article/URL                         PE      Name of the journal or specific links from which the information is captured
-                        Year                                TODO    Year in which the given article published Ex: Article published year for Pubmed articles and First received year is considered for Clinicaltrials
+                        Year                                PE      Year in which the given article published Ex: Article published year for Pubmed articles and First received year is considered for Clinicaltrials
 ----------------------------------------------------------------------------------------------------------------------------------------------------------

 ```